gbmhunter/blog/content/pcb-design/_index.md

 The copper to copper and copper width clearance are usually have the same value.
 This is commonly called the 'Track and Gap' clearance. **Typical Values:**

-* 0.5mm - Homemade PCB's
+* 0.5mm - Homemade PCBs
-* 0.2mm - Professionally printed PCB's
+* 0.2mm - Professionally printed PCBs
-* 0.1mm - High-end PCB's
+* 0.1mm - High-end PCBs

 ## Multi-Layer Routing